 Building a Better Future for Our Children

-Mayor Joe launched Project Indy, a summer jobs program for teenagers that is helping thousands of our young people every year.
-And this fall, his new Indy Achieves program will be giving students across the city college scholarships.
+Mayor Joe launched Project Indy, a summer jobs program for teenagers that has helped thousands of young people every year.
+In 2019, Mayor Joe launched the Indy Achieves program to ensure that every resident has the ability to pursue and complete a postsecondary credential or degree program.

-Progress: Programs like Project Indy and Indy Achieves are helping Indy's children gain access to education and job-readiness.
+Progress: Programs like Indy Achieves and Project Indy are helping Indy’s children gain access to education and job-readiness.

 Growing Our Economy

-Progress: Tens of thousands of jobs added to our city and major investments from industry leaders like FedEx, Infosys, and Salesforce.
+Progress: Tens of thousands of jobs added to our city and major investments from industry leaders like Elanco Animal Health, FedEx, and Rolls-Royce.

 Investing in Our Infrastructure